 12. Asterid by Ray Garcia at Walt Disney Concert Hall

 Along with some of last year’s restaurant openings (and a few in early January), there are still several restaurants set to open in 2022 that you can get excited about.
 Ray Garcia at the Frank Gehry-designed Walt Disney Concert Hall is one of them.
 Not only is it taking up residence in one of the most prominent concert halls in the country this month, but it’s going to be helmed by the chef that changed the L.A. food scene with Broken Spanish and B.S.
 Taqueria.
 While the specifics (including the name) have yet to be released, fans will still be treated to Garcia’s signature style but presented as a daily eatery with an outdoor patio.

 Location: Walt Disney Concert Hall, 141 S Grand Ave, Los AngelesWebsite

 - Credit: Lavo Ristorante / Meta

-Lavo’s huge plates of Italian food are made with seasonal California produce, sizeable cocktails and luxe furnishings to transport you to the Medditeranean coast.
-Head here to sip away on the impeccable wine selection while feasting on wood-fired steak or explore the theatrical twists on classic cocktails in the sun-soaked dining room.
+Lavo’s huge plates of Italian food are made with seasonal California produce, sizeable cocktails and luxurious furnishings to transport you to the Mediterranean coast.
+Head here to sip away on the impeccable wine selection while feasting on wood-fired steak, or explore the theatrical twists on classic cocktails in the sun-soaked dining room.